 Understanding Chemical Pregnancy

-If you’re still confused what exactly is chemical pregnancy, this is how experts explain it.
+If you’re still confused about chemical pregnancy and what it exactly is, this is how experts explain it.
 A fertilized egg gets implanted in your uterus about three weeks after your periods.
 The cells that prepare to form placenta will start producing the pregnancy hormone hCG or Human Chorionic Gonadotropin rapidly.
-If you feel something is amiss at this time and go for a pregnancy test, positive result will show on your blood or urine test.
+If you feel something is amiss at this time and go for a pregnancy test, positive results will show in your blood or urine test.
 In case of a chemical pregnancy, the egg doesn’t get implanted in the uterus and gets eliminated as periods.
-Since the entire process takes time, your next period will appear a week later with heavy bleeding, with or without cramps, confirming it was, in fact chemical pregnancy.
+Since the entire process takes time, your next period will appear a week later with heavy bleeding, with or without cramps, confirming it was, in fact, chemical pregnancy.

 What Causes It?